rust-lang/unsafe-code-guidelines/reference/src/layout/integers-floatingpoint.md

   - represents [Unicode scalar value](http://www.unicode.org/glossary/#unicode_scalar_value)

 ##`usize`/`isize`
 Types `usize` and `isize` are committed to having the same size as a native pointer on the platform.
-The representation of `usize` determines the following:
+The layout of `usize` determines the following:
 - how much a pointer of a certain type can be offseted,
 - the maximum size of Rust objects (because size_of/size_of_val return `usize`),
 - the maximum number of elements in an array ([T; N: usize]),